Lifestyle

 TAX RATING FOR RETIREES: Tax Friendly

-When you ask is South Carolina a good place to live, many residents will cite Charleston as an example.
-Although Charleston can be a bit touristy, retiring in Charleston, SC is great if you love history, culture, and access to every amenity you could want.
+When you ask if South Carolina is a good place to live, many residents will cite Charleston as an example.
+Although Charleston can be a bit touristy, retiring in Charleston is great if you love history, culture, and access to every amenity you could want.

 Inflation?
 Recession?
 No worries.